 It’s worth noting that many of the “Red Zone” houses that were sold to the government, were entirely undamaged or had only minor cosmetic damage.

-Something around 5,000 houses across several neighbouring NE Christchurch suburbs, have been sold to the GOVT and demolished, leaving the land as open parkland, with scattered trees and shrubs.
+Something around 12,000 houses across several Christchurch suburbs (mostly in the North-East), have been sold to the GOVT and demolished, leaving the land as open parkland, with scattered trees and shrubs.
 Less than 140 homes have been retained by their owners.
 Arguably, those few houses left, in private ownership, in the “residential Red Zone”, could well be worth (to some people) a lot MORE than they were previously.
 With all the city services of sealed road, water, electricity and telecommunications (which agencies are not allowed to just withdraw) and yet 97% of houses having been removed, means that people with only a residential sized lot to garden and care for around their house, have access to what has become a huge surrounding parkland.
 The Govt are required to maintain this land at their expense.

 Here is a link to the Christchurch Press newspaper’s website.